 A covenant shaped understanding of friendship is a thread that runs through all of scripture.
 Being a friend of God means being faithful to him.
 How can we then be committed to God if we aren’t committed to his people?
 I have observed so much petty bickering, politicking, self-centredness, and individualism in the Church.
 I am very much aware I have contributed my fair share to this morass.
 The amount of mistrust and lack of friendship among Christians is actually symptomatic of our lack of fidelity to God himself.
 We say we love him but our hearts are not committed to his family.
 The challenge of the Gospel is not to passively wait and let someone prove their concern for us.
 It is for us to actively be that friend.
 God in Christ died for us while we were still his enemies.
 We are to be open to another person in the same way the Messiah surrendered himself to the cruelty of the cross to bring us into relationship with God, a prodigal kind of love.
 A covenantal understanding of friendship that takes its final form in the cross.

 Even as I write these things I am struck by the immeasurable loftiness of the standard and how far off I am.
 Without sorting our internal relations problems we will not seem like a viable option to a broken world that is already at odds with itself.
-Our obligation is to the world to have the same welcoming love that heals and transforms.
+Our obligation to the world is to have the welcoming love that heals and transforms.
 As a community, we all have a role to play in the ongoing saga of divine friendship.
 As individuals we may not be able to solve huge societal or ecclesiastical differences but we can at least extend a sincere hand of friendship to our family in Christ, irrespective of their denomination or background.
 It is my prayer that we will rediscover the meaning of true fellowship and friendship in the Church.